 Back

-Improve data quality and transformation of health information in the two regions.
+Improve data quality and transformation of health information in the three regions.

-• Improve the capacity of health workers and health managers to use health information for evidence-based decision-making.
+• To improve the capacity of health workers and health managers to use health information for evidence based decision making.

 NURTURE

-NURTURE is a capacity-building project within Sub-Programme of Education and Teacher Training of the Norway Government.
-The NURTURE-project aims tocontribute to better, relevant, more accessible and more efficient higher education in Ethiopia.
-The project improves the capacity of three education programs (eHealth, informatics, and special needs) in five universities in Ethiopia including University of Gondar.
+NURTURE is a capacity-building project within the Sub-Programme of Education and Teacher Training of the Norway Government.
+The NURTURE project aims to contribute to better, relevant, more accessible, and more efficient higher education in Ethiopia.
+The project improves the capacity of three education programs (eHealth, informatics, and special needs) in five universities in Ethiopia including the University of Gondar.

 NURTURE